elo-enterprises/k8s-tools/docs/compose.mk.md

 ## compose.mk

-A tool / library / automation framework for working with containers.
+A tool / library / automation framework for working with containers.  {# Also the biggest, baddest, highly-powered mutant Makefile you're ever likely to see, although that part is generally safe to ignore ;) #}

-  * Library-mode extends `make`, adding native support for working with container definitions
+  * Library-mode extends `make`, adding native support for working with containers
   * Stand-alone mode also available, i.e. a tool that requires no external Makefile / compose file.
   * A small-but-powerful built-in TUI framework with no host dependencies.
 (See the [Embedded TUI docs](#embedded-tui) and the [tux.* API](/docs/api#api-tux))
   * **Zero host-dependencies,** as long as you have docker + make.
 Even the [TUI backend](#embedded-tui) is dockerized.